Levitation and dynamics of bodies in supersaturated fluids: Discussion

 A number of directions lie ahead based on additional observations not described above.
 Preliminary studies suggest a substantial encouragement of excursions for more elongated and asymmetric body shapes.
-The behavior of multiple bodies in the system can result in stable rafts of bubble-sharing bodies at the surface.
+Also, the behavior of multiple bodies in the system can result in stable rafts of bubble-sharing bodies at the surface.
 Since rotation is critical for triggering an excursion from the surface, and sharing bubbles inhibits rotation, the system transitions from exhibiting oscillatory to overdamped behavior with increased particle volume fraction.
 Additional bodies, however, also increase the fluctuations in the system, which can encourage the rolling and plummeting of others.
 Exploration of the optimal number of dancing partners is under current investigation.
+A more detailed study of the fluid flow itself will be highly informative regarding the nature of degassing and the effect of the immersed body.

 Theoretical advances are also needed.
-Models of growing arrays of bubbles date back to classical works by Lifschitz and Slyozov \cite{ls61} and Wagner \cite{Wagner61}.
-Coupling the local growth rate and bubble size distribution dynamics to the motion of the body, however, presents a substantial new challenge.
-Future work exploring body shape, multi-body dynamics, and fluid-structure interactions are likely to prove... fruitful.
+Models of growing arrays of bubbles date back to classical works by Lifschitz and Slyozov \cite{ls61} and Wagner \cite{Wagner61}. \tcb{Transient coarsening kinetics depend on numerous simultaneous mass transfer mechanisms, resulting in overlapping scaling behaviors in time \cite{sst78,Ratke87,Alexandrov16,lwgwlw22}.
+Collective formation and dissolution of bubbles on a regular patterned grid have recently provided some insight on these coupled effects \cite{pmz16,zvzl18,mgl18}.} The additional presence of a flowing environment presents a substantial new challenge.
+Future work exploring body shape, multi-body dynamics, and fluid-structure interactions is likely to prove... fruitful.

-\section{A simple method to estimate the lifting force $B_s$}
+\section{A simple method to estimate the lifting force}